-Fractofusus misrai is an extinct Rangeomorph from the Ediacaran period (635 - 543 ma).
-It grew up to 220 mm in length and is one of the first complex multi-cellular organisms to appear on Earth.
+Fractofusus misrai is an extinct deep sea rangeomorph that lived during the Ediacaran period (~ 600 Mya).
+It grew up to 220mm in length and was one of the first complex multi-cellular organisms to appear on Earth.

 Statistical studies of distributional patterns suggest that Fractofusus reproduced by growing tendrils out from the parent body that then terminated in sprouting offspring (Mitchell E, et al, 2015).
-These tendrils are known as stolons and are usually associated with certain plants.
-However rangeomorphs are known to have been benthic organisms that existed in the deep ocean away from sunlight - which means that they could not have been a form of photosynthesising plant.
-The taxonomic relationship of Ediacaran organisms like Fractofusus to Cambrian lifeforms still remains a mystery and is regarded as central to our understanding of the early evolution of complex life.
+These tendrils are known as stolons and are usually associated with plants.

 Rangeomorphs became extinct prior to the Cambrian Explosion of animal life - before the appearance of most phyla that we know today.
 It is not known how they became extinct but one hypothesis is that, being sedentary, they were easy prey for newly evolving basal animals that were becoming motile and able to moveabout the environment.